directus/directus/docs/guides/projects.md

 ::: tip Browser FavIcon & Title

-The Project Color and Logo are also used to set a dynamic favicon, and the Project Name is used in the browser's page title.
+The Project Color is also used to set a dynamic favicon, and the Project Name is used in the browser's page title.
 This makes it easier to identify different Directus projects in the browser.

 :::